-David Weddle is a prime time Executive Producer and Writer with an impressive career spanning over two decades on award winning shows.
-David is currently an Executive Producer and Writer for The Strain – a primetime television series created by the acclaimed writer/director Guillermo del Toro, based on his series of best selling novels, co-written with Chuck Hogan.
-Showrunner Carlton Cuse (Lost) serves at the helm.
-Prior to The Strain, David worked on shows such Falling Skies, CSI, and Peabody Award-winning Battlestar Galactica.
+David Weddle is a prime time Producer and Writer with an impressive career spanning over two decades on award winning shows.
+David is currently a Co-Executive Producer and Writer for the Apple TV hit For All Mankind.
+Prior to this new Apple show, David was a Co-Executive Producer and writer on The Strain – a primetime television series created by the acclaimed writer/director Guillermo del Toro, based on his series of best selling novels, co-written with Chuck Hogan and showrunner Carlton Cuse (Lost) who served at the helm.
+He was also co-executive producer and writer on USA's Falling Water.
+David began his career working on shows such Falling Skies, CSI, and Peabody Award-winning Battlestar Galactica.
 He has also written and produced for such series as Alphas, Defiance, The Fearing Mind, The Twilight Zone, and Star Trek: Deep Space Nine.
 He is the author of two books: the critically acclaimed "If They Move...
 Kill 'Em!"
 The Life and Times of Sam Peckinpah, and the best seller, Among the Mansions of Eden.
 As a journalist, he has written for such publications as:Rolling Stone, Los Angeles Times Magazine, The Washington Post, The San Francisco Chronicle, San Jose Mercury News, L.A.
 Weekly, Sight & Sound, Film Comment, and Variety.
 Full Bio »

 David will begin by discussing the evolution of the television industry over the last 2 decades and how he’s seen it change and evolve.

 The Hierarchy of the Roles in the TV Landscape:

 How To Ascend To The Top Spot - Paths to Becoming A Writer/Executive Producer For Television

 Overview Of Expected Responsibilities Of An Executive Producer On Primetime Television: